NetRecipes/NetRecipes.github.io/content/courses/dapr-aspire/service-invocation.md

 | **DAPR Building Block** | **Service Invocation** ([this article](#)) | **Pub/Sub** ([see article](/courses/dapr-aspire/pub-sub/)) |
 | **Failure Handling** | Immediate error response | Retry via message queue |

-**This article focuses on synchronous service-to-service communication** using DAPR's Service Invocation building block.
+**This article focuses on synchronous service-to-service communication** using `DAPR`'s Service Invocation building block.
 When `ServiceA` invokes `ServiceB`, it waits for the response before continuing.

-💡 **Note:** For asynchronous communication patterns where services communicate through events and message brokers without waiting for responses, refer to the [📨 Pub-Sub article](/courses/dapr-aspire/pub-sub/).
+> 💡 **Note:** For asynchronous communication patterns where services communicate through events and message brokers without waiting for responses, refer to the [📨 Pub-Sub article](/courses/dapr-aspire/pub-sub/).

 For example, think of an e‑commerce system where `ServiceA` needs to calculate discounted prices by calling `ServiceB`'s discount calculation endpoint.
 Without `DAPR`, you'd need to: